hyperdevs-team/morsa/README.md

 }
 ```

-After declare our view we can start doing out testing:
+When your screen definition is done, you can start doing tests with it:
 ```kotlin

 class LoginContentTest {